electron/website/blog/electron-16-0.md

 Electron 12.x.y has reached end-of-support as per the project's [support policy](https://www.electronjs.org/docs/latest/tutorial/support#supported-versions).
 Developers and applications are encouraged to upgrade to a newer version of Electron.

-Starting in Electron 15, we will change supported versions from latest three versions to latest four versions until May 2022 with Electron 19.
+As of Electron 15, we have changed supported versions from latest three versions to latest four versions until May 2022 with Electron 19.
 After Electron 19, we will return to supporting the latest three versions.
 This version support change is part of our new cadence change.
 Please see [our blog post for full details here](https://www.electronjs.org/blog/8-week-cadence/#-will-electron-extend-the-number-of-supported-versions).

 |	E15 (Sep'21) |	E16 (Nov'21) |	E17 (Feb'22) |	E18 (Mar'22) |	E19 (May'22) |
 | ---- | ---- | ---- | ---- | ---- |